 With this in mind, the Schengen authorities have amended their visa rules to accept round trip reservations or detailed itineraries with arrival and departure dates, flight numbers, booking IDs and airport IATA codes when applying for a visa.
 The itinerary should also mention the actual price of the tickets.
 However, once the visa is approved, you may need to show the original air tickets when collecting the visa.

 To get a flight itinerary without paying the full amount, you could hold a reservation of booking with your chosen airline company.
 However, these bookings are typically valid for seven days and may be cancelled if the full amount is not paid by then.
 In such cases, the initial payment is not refunded.
-Since Switzerland tourist visa processing time is usually more than 7 days this can put you in some trouble and risk your visa being rejected.
+Since the processing time for Switzerland Schengen tourist visa takes 7 days time this can put you in some trouble and risk your visa being rejected.

 Hence it is more advisable to work with a travel agent who can reserve your bookings at a minimal price and ensure that it is valid for a longer time duration.
 This reduces your risk of losing money and helps ensure that you have all the proper documentation needed.